Sunlitspace542/ultrastarfox2/README.md

 ## Notes
 - **This codebase is difficult to work with.**
-- The game will not assemble without some files being present in the root of the SF2 directory for some reason.
 - In the source code, the Normal, Hard and Expert difficulties are referred to as Easy, Normal, and Hard.
 - A lot of source files use the DOS (CP437) encoding.